What does competitive salary actually mean?

 When a salary is listed as competitive – there’s a possibility that the offer you eventually get might not be within your expectations.

 But this doesn’t mean you should walk away from a potentially good opportunity.
-Instead, use what you’ve learnt from your research (as well as what you’ve earnt previously) to negotiate a more suitable alternative.
+Instead, use what you’ve learnt from your research (as well as what you’ve earned previously) to negotiate a more suitable alternative.

-Employers will often allow some level of negotiation for the right candidate – so as long as you don’t go overboard with what you’re asking.
+Employers will often allow some level of negotiation for the right person – so as long as you don’t go overboard with what you’re asking.
 And if you have all the relevant skills and experience they’re looking for, there’s a good chance they’ll up their offer if it means they get to hire you.

 Remember: Never be tempted to sell yourself short, unless you’re absolutely positive that it’s the right position for you in the long run.